-The health care sector is considered to be widely independent of economic cycles.
-The demand, especially for lifesaving and life-sustaining products and services, is expected to increase irrespective of the COVID-19 pandemic and mortality among dialysisDialysisForm of renal replacement therapy where a semipermeable membrane – in peritoneal dialysis the peritoneum of the patient, in hemo dialysis the membrane of the dialyzer – is used to clean a patient’s blood. patients, given that they are medically needed and the population is aging.
+The healthcare sector is considered to be widely independent of economic cycles.
+The demand, especially for lifesaving and life-sustaining products and services, is expected to increase regardless of the macroeconomic challenges, mortality among dialysisDialysisForm of renal replacement therapy where a semipermeable membrane – in peritoneal dialysis the peritoneum of the patient, in hemo dialysis the membrane of the dialyzer – is used to clean a patient’s blood. patients as a result of the COVID-19 pandemic, given that they are medically needed and the population is aging.
 Moreover, medical advances and the large number of diseases that are still difficult to cure – or are incurable – are expected to remain growth drivers.

 The dialysis market

 Fresenius Medical Care expects the number of dialysis patients worldwide to grow by about 4% in 2023 depending on the further development of the global COVID-19 pandemic.
 The accelerating effects of excess mortality due to the COVID-19 pandemic are continuing into 2023.
 Fresenius Medical Care expects a significant adverse annualization effect on treatment volumes.
 Some significant regional differences are likely to remain: the company anticipates below average growth rates in the United States, Japan, and Western and Central Europe.
 The number of patients with chronic kidney disease is already relatively high in these countries and regions and patients generally have reliable access to treatment, normally dialysis.
 In economically weaker regions we expect the growth rates to be considerably higher in some cases.

 Hemodialysis will remain the treatment of choice, accounting for 88% to 89% of all dialysis therapies.
 Peritoneal dialysis will continue to be the preferred treatment for 11% to 12% of all dialysis patients.